-India is a land of aromatic spices which makes it a paradise for food lovers.
-Indian cuisine is famous for its rich creamy curries and aromatic rice recipes.
-The country has a diverse culture and every state has its own variety of dishes.
-From Punjab to Kerala and Gujarat to Kashmir, every state has its own bundle of ingredients and authentic flavor.
+India is a land of aromatic spices, which makes it a paradise for food lovers.
+Indian cuisine is famous for its rich, creamy curries and fragrant rice recipes.
+The country has a diverse culture, and every state has its own variety of dishes.
+From Punjab to Kerala and Gujarat to Kashmir, every state has its own ingredients and authentic flavor.

 Indian food is not only scrumptious and flavorful; the use of spices also adds a lot of benefits to our health.
-Spices are one of the best ways to add flavor to a dish without piling on the calories.
+Herbs are one of the best ways to add flavor to a dish without piling on the calories.
 But if you’re keeping a watch on your weight, there are some Indian dishes you need to avoid.
-Like other ethnic cuisines, Indian food can also be heavy on the calories if you don’t order wisely.
-India has undoubtedly given the world numerous wonderful flavors, however, many recipes make use of ingredients like clarified butter, cream, milk, and coconut oil which are high in saturated fat.
+Like other ethnic cuisines, Indian food can also be fatty on calories if you don’t order wisely.
+India has undoubtedly given the world numerous wonderful flavors.
+However, many recipes use ingredients like clarified butter, cream, milk, and coconut oil, which are high in saturated fat.

 Choose Appetizer wisely

 Though samosa and kachori (deep-fried pockets of dough filled with spiced potatoes or meat) seem tempting, you need to stay away from such temptations.
 For starters, go for a green salad without high-calorie dressing.
-It is best to start with the dal, a lentil stew or curry which is delicious as well as filling.
-Dal is an excellent vegetarian protein source which is high in fiber.
+It is best to start with the dal, a lentil stew or curry, which is delicious and filling.
+Dal is an excellent vegetarian protein source that is high in fiber.

 Order Tandoori Dishes

 At authentic Indian restaurants, you’ll find multiple bread options.
-You need to order roti from the menu which is typically made with whole-wheat flour.
-It can be made from a variety of unrefined grains including millet, jowar, bajra, and whole wheat.
+You need to order roti from the menu, which is typically made with whole-wheat flour.
+It can be made from various unrefined grains, including millet, jowar, bajra, and whole wheat.
 Since you’re looking for healthier options, naan is not for you.
 Naan is white-flour bread brushed with clarified butter.

-The use of spices such as turmeric, coriander, and ginger makes Indian cuisine spicy and rich.
+The use of spices such as turmeric, coriander, and ginger makes Indian cuisine spicy and creamy.
 If you want to cool down your mouth, raita is for you.
-Raita, a traditional yogurt-based Indian condiment adds a refreshing flavor in the meal without adding on calories.
+Raita, a traditional yogurt-based Indian condiment, adds a refreshing flavor to the meal without adding calories.